OULibraries/dspace_vagrant/docs/dev-workflow.md

 Release branches named release-YYYY.MM.DD should be created when deploying code to production to snapshot the code that was deployed and to provide a basis for hotfixes.

+## Connecting to the DSpace database

+Use `psql -h 127.0.0.1 -U dspace dspace` to connect to the DSpace user.
+We're using a hosted DB in production, so it's probably a good idea to get used to not using the local connection in dev.